 2. Switch off all electronic devices 30 minutes before bed

 Electronic devices like smartphones, TVs, and laptops emit blue light.
 Blue light has a short wavelength that stimulates sensors in the eyes to send signals to your brain.
-These signals suppress the natural production of melatonin – the hormone that helps you to feel sleepy.
+These signals suppress the natural production of melatonin – the hormone that makes us feel sleepy.

 For this reason, it’s a good idea to switch all electronic devices off at least 30 minutes before your head hits the pillow, to give your melatonin levels a chance to rise.
-If you can’t do this, it’s worth looking into your device settings as many gadgets now have a blue light filter which can decrease the amount of blue light emitted by screens.
+If you can’t do this, it’s worth looking into your device settings as many gadgets now have a blue light filter which can decrease the amount of blue light emitted.

-The other advantage of emitting less blue light is that it can help make your phone less addictive (even during the day) as many of us are subconsciously drawn to the blue light.
+The other advantage of this is that it can help make your phone less addictive as many of us are subconsciously drawn to the blue light.

 You can find more information about this in our article; Everything you need to know about melatonin and the circadian rhythm.